 There is no point in grieving the loss of each strand of hair.
 Make sure to do your bit in keeping your hair and scalp healthy.

-If you have long hair, make it a point not to pull it back into a tight ponytail because this adds stress on the scalp and can lead to reversible hair loss.
+If you have long hair, make it a point not to pull it back into a tight ponytail because this adds stress to the scalp and can lead to reversible hair loss.

 Eat properly, don’t go on a very low-calorie diet, and keep in mind that it’s normal to lose at least 100 hair per day.